-TRANSLITERATION FORM
+TRA NSLITERATION FORM

-I, , Candidate for nomination to the office of
+l, , Candidate for nomina ation to the office of

 to be voted for at the Election

 agree as indicated below:

 CHECK ONE:

-I will accept the transliteration of my name provided by the Los Angeles County Registrar-Recorder/County Clerk in Chinese, Japanese and Korean.
+ion of my name provided by the L Clerk in Chinese, Japanese and K OR

-OR

-I am submitting transliteration(s) for the languages below.
-I will accept the transliteration of my name provided by the Los Angeles County Registrar-Recorder/County Clerk for any language not submitted.
+transliteration of my name ntion(s) for the languages below. e provided by the Los Angeles any language not submitted.

-Languages

-Name Transliteration
+Languages N ame Transliteration

 Chinese:

 Japanese:

 Korean:

-I am aware of the deadline to submit transliterations and review period.
-I understand that I may request changes to transliterations during the review period and that transliterations are considered final upon expiration of the deadline.
-I further understand that there will not be an extension of the review period.
+I am aware of the deadline to sulthat I may request changes to transliterations are considered understand that there will not be a final upon expiration of the de w period and that

-Candidate's Signature
+Candidate's Signature Date

-Date

 Candidate Filing #: